Technology / Programming

 10. traceroute

 When dealing with path issues on a network, whether they are internet or internal network or a combination of both, the traceroute tool is one of the oldest tools for this.
-It operates by sending a specially crafted packet to the destination but modifying the Time To Live or TTL of the packet to determine each hop of the path and its latency.
-It can be used to find unexpected hops/paths internally or loops that may be happening on the Internet.
+It operates by sending a specially crafted packet to the destination, but modifying the Time To Live or TTL of the packet to determine each hop of the path and its latency.
+It can be used to detect unexpected internal hops or paths, or to identify loops that may be occurring on the Internet.

 11. mtr

-Much like traceroute, mtr can find hops on the internet between your endpoint and a remote one but where mtr is great is that it is like a continuous traceroute, showing latency for each hop.
-The traceroute may have looked good but how does it look over time?
-Running continuously also allows you to catch transient or intermittent routing issues that may be popping up.
+Much like traceroute, mtr can trace the path between your endpoint and a remote host, but where mtr excels is that it runs continuously, showing latency for each hop.
+The traceroute may have looked good, but how does it look over time?
+Running continuously also allows you to catch transient or intermittent routing issues that may arise.

 13. nslookup